programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

    - AI risk and evaluation
    - Library services
 abstract: >
-  This lesson supports you to evaluate AI tools based on their licence terms and conditions.
-  In focusing on AI's local application within Higher Educational libraries and for digital research, we present a reproducible workflow for confidently extracting potentially problematic 'red flags' in legalistic clauses using Natural Language Processing (NLP).
+  This lesson supports you to evaluate AI tool licences using Natural Language Processing (NLP) to extract potentially problematic 'red flags' in terms and conditions.
+In doing so, we hope to fill a certain confidence gap in interpreting legalistic clauses, especially for Higher Educational librarians and digital scholars.
+In turn, we advocate for critical AI use, risk mitigation, and institutional-researcher dialogue.

-  We do not intended this to constitute legal advice from a qualified lawyer, nor seek to replace seeking library expertise, however hope such workflows build confidence in critical AI use.
+  We do not intended this lesson to constitute legal advice from a qualified lawyer, nor seek to replace seeking library expertise.

 avatar_alt: Red flag graffiti
 doi: XX.XXXXX/phen0000